SkyBlueRW/SkyBlueRW.github.io/_posts/2024-05-30-investment-research-environment.md

 All these modules in data api and libraries fufill the first half of the goal.
 Previous codes can be used in large extend for a new idea hence fastening the implementation!
 Now it comes to the other part of the goal.
 Once there is some results in a project, it's usually the case that we want to check its performance in different scenarios.
 Like for a new portfolio construction method, get a function implemention of transforming input into a portfolio is just the first step, the logical next step is to have it calculated for different scenarios hincluding history and onging out of sample.

-This demand is handdled in the last part.
+This demand is handdled in the last part of the data update module.
 Despite different models.
 They all can be abstracted in to a series of data calculation unit depending on each other that requires calculation upon certain event.
-For example, when it comes to the development of an equity strategy,
+A data update module that can check the necessity of calculation, call the calculation accordingly and save and logging the cauculation would be of tremendous help.
+For example, with this data update pipeline, when it comes to the development of a new alpha signal about accounting statement.
+I can focus on the calculation of this factor with the help of all apis and libraries.
+With the calculation figured out for one period, with configurations about the dependency of this calculation as well as calculation frequency, the package can calculate data for history and on-going.

+Similary other further calculations on top of this factor calculation such as historical long short performance of this factor, a strategy using this factor etc are simply another additional layer of calculation.

+### An equity strategy example <a name="examp"></a>

 ![System](https://raw.githubusercontent.com/SkyBlueRW/SkyBlueRW.github.io/main/_posts/asset/system.png)